LenKagamine/lenkagamine.github.io/_projects/ameba.md

 aMEba is a life simulation game where the player can either live as an organism, eating berries and other organisms to stay alive.
 By consuming enemies, you gain a portion of their DNA, improving your stats such as attack and speed.
 There is also a sandbox mode where you can watch organisms fight each other in a custom environment.

-This game was my summative project for the Grade 10 Computer Science course.
+This game was my team summative project for the Grade 10 Computer Science course.

 ### Gameplay